 Pushing Snow on Roads - Plowing or pushing snow across or into the road from your property is not allowed.
 Please refer to the SCA Snow Removal Policy.
 Here are some Frequently Asked Questions regarding Snow Removal.

-Drilling Wells - all SCA properties are connected to a municipal water system through Spring Creek Utilities.
+Drilling Wells - all SCA properties are connected to a municipal water system through Great Basin Water.
 No wells are allowed to be drilled on private property.
-Spring Creek Utilities is not affiliated with Spring Creek Association.
+Great Basin Water is not affiliated with Spring Creek Association.
 Contact 753-4437 to report water related issues or to connect or change service.

 Call before you dig - USA Dig 1-800-227-2600.
 USA Dig is not affiliated with Spring Creek Association.